PWNAGERobotics/ScoutingPASS/docs/Configuration.md

   * fillColor - color to fill in the shape (Default value: none)
   * fill - if true, fill in the shape with the fillColor, otherwise do not fill in the shape
   * Note: Use predefined [HTML color names](https://www.w3schools.com/colors/colors_names.asp) only
+* expectedMax (optional) - used by the data generation program to generate reasonable expected values
 * cycleTimer (optional) - tie clicks into a cycle timer to start new cycles every time the image is clicked.

 The element field_image has been deprecated in favor of the new more flexible clickable_image.
 It is currently still supported but may be removed from future releases.